-Such stability of WTE estimates persists over different nuisance estimation approaches for the CATE.
-In Figure~\ref{fig:posex2}, we explore a number of common model classes for the conditional outcome $\mu_z\opt(X)$: linear models with elastic net, random forests, and gradient boosted regression trees.
+The stability of WTE estimates persists over different nuisance estimation approaches.
+Figure~\ref{fig:posex2} explores several common model classes for the conditional outcome $\E[Y(z) \mid X]$: linear models with elastic net regularizers, random forests, and gradient boosted regression trees.
 All hyperparameters are chosen using 2-fold cross-validation as before.
-Figure~\ref{fig:posex2}a) highlights the stability of WTE and ATE estimates along different model choices, across the entire range of $\alpha$ considered.
-In Figures~\ref{fig:posex2}b) and c), we observe that CATE estimates vary up to 25 times, especially around the endpoint of bins, a common phenomenon often attributed to bias at the boundaries of the support of the feature space~\citep{WagerAt18}.
-As~\citet{AtheyImPhWa17} noted, CATE estimates are sensitive to the choice of different regularization methods and model choices, and inference on resulting personalized estimates can be difficult.
-WTE provides a way for practitioners to account for treatment effect heterogeneity while maintaining insensitive to the CATE estimation approach.
-We anticipate that WTE estimators will suffer from similar sensitivity issues when $\alpha$ is exceedingly small due to limited sample size.
+Figure~\ref{fig:posex2}a highlights the stability of WTE and ATE estimates along different models.
+In Figures~\ref{fig:posex2}b and c, we observe that CATE estimates vary up to 25 times, especially around the endpoint of bins, a common phenomenon often attributed to bias at the boundaries of the support of the feature space~\citep{WagerAt18}.
+We anticipate that WTE estimators will similarly suffer instability issues when $\alpha$ is exceedingly small due to limited sample size.